-A student may apply for a Federal Unsubsidized Stafford and/or Graduate PLUS Loan for coursework the school has documented as necessary for him/her to enroll in an eligible graduate level program.
+A student may apply for a Federal Unsubsidized Stafford and/or Graduate PLUS Loan for coursework the school has documented as necessary for them to enroll in an eligible graduate-level program.
 The courses must be part of an eligible program otherwise offered by the school.
 If enrolled at least half-time (six credits) in these prerequisite courses, the student is eligible for loans for one consecutive 12-month period beginning on the first day of the loan period.

-A graduate student may borrow up to $12,500 in Federal Direct Unsubsidized Stafford Loans if he/she is taking preparatory coursework required for full admittance into an approved graduate degree program.
+A graduate student may borrow up to $12,500 in Federal Direct Unsubsidized Stafford Loans if the student is taking preparatory coursework required for full admittance into an approved graduate degree program.
 Breakdown of the loan limits for graduate/professional coursework is as follows: